 The Center on Aging and Disability Policy (CADP) at Mount Saint Mary College was selected in 2017 by the New York State Developmental Disablities Planning Council (DDPC) to implement the ProActive Caring Stress Reduction initiative for family caregivers of individuals with intellectual, developmental, and other disabilities.

 ProActive Caring Stress Reduction is a FREE six-week training comprised of three in-person sessions and three sessions that participants can access from home.
 It aims to teach effective coping mechanisms for short- and long-term stressful situations and to provides support to family caregivers of individuals across the lifespan, from birth to end of life.

+The training is informed by Informed by programs developed by the Vanderbilt Kennedy Center for Excellence at Vanderbilt University: Mindfulness Based Stress Reduction (MBSR) and Positive Adult Development (PAD).
 MBSR is a strategy for increased coping and decreased reactivity to physical and emotional difficulties.
 MBSR sessions introduce caregivers to mindfulness practice in the form of sitting meditation, body awareness, and mindful movement.
-PAD is a cognitive-behavioral approach training to help caregivers manage stress by reducing negative thinking and enhancing more effective problem solving.
+PAD takes a cognitive-behavioral approach to help caregivers manage stress by reducing negative thinking and enhancing effective problem solving.